Research

 In Progress

 • “Quantifying Commitment Failure in Auctions.”
-With Diógenes Cruz, UC Davis; and Eric Lewis, TAMU.
+With Diógenes Cruz, UC Davis; and Eric Lewis, Texas A&M.

 Governments control a large fraction of resources and must decide how to allocate these resources.
 While auctions are often viewed as the most effective method to maximize government revenue from resources, auctions also entail the risk that no bids are received.
 As a result, U.S. policy for oil and gas leasing on federal land has until recently included a non-competitive leasing policy: If a parcel for lease received no bid meeting the auction reserve price, the government then made the parcel available for leasing first-come, first-serve at a lower price.
 A major policiy concern was that this non-competitive leasing disincentivized firms from bidding in the auction and implicitly subsidized leasing.
 We use data from government lease auctions to quantify the impact of non-competitive leasing policy by estimating a structural model of firm bidding decision.
 We find that eliminating non-competitive leasing increase in government revenue, although the effects are small.